 Skincare expert Susanne Kaufmann also confirms that although other skincare needs will vary depending on your specific skin type, "gently cleansing at morning and at night is always very important."

-Although collagen is an ingredient associated with restoring plumpness and bounce to ageing skin, I've used this rich cleansing balm since my early 20s and wouldn't be without it.
-It's rich in natural oils and waxes that help to calm and rebalance my oily combination skin, and it does a truly amazing job at dissolving makeup deeply cleansing the skin.
+Although collagen is associated with restoring plumpness and bounce to ageing skin, I've used this rich cleansing balm since my early 20s and wouldn't be without it.
+It's rich in natural oils and waxes that help to calm and rebalance my oily/combination skin, and it does a truly amazing job at dissolving makeup and deeply cleansing the skin.
 Apply it to dry skin and remove with a hot cloth for best results.

 This purse-friendly cleanser was developed in the U.S. by a team of dermatologists.
 This creamy cleansing lotion is non-foaming (so as not to dry out skin further) and uses hydrating ceramides and moisture-boosting hyaluronic acid to deeply nourish skin while removing dirt and grime.

 Founded to help sort stressed out skin, Disciple is an amazing clean beauty brand with great skincare solutions for oily and hormonal skin.
 This oil-based cleanser uses fruit oils and exfoliating acids (like lactic and glycolic) to remove impurities, makeup and dead skin cells that can clog pores.
 It smells absolutely dreamy too.

 The second step of any good skincare routine used to be a toner.
 These days—and particularly in your 20s—its about identifying your specific complexion concerns and giving your skin what it needs.
 I used to go straight from cleanser to moisturiser, but since experimenting with chemical exfoliators, serums and masks, I have really seen an improvement in my skin.